 \subsection{Participants}

-In total, 160 participants were recruited, with 156 college students and 4 aerospace industry professionals.
-Out of the 156 recruited college students, 29 of them participated in study 1 as self-identified drone pilots and drone hobbyists from a U.S. research university.
-The other 127 of the college student participants in study 2 are from a sophomore-level engineering design course in the Department of Mechanical Engineering at the same U.S. research university.
+We recruited 156 college students from a U.S. research university.
+Of the 156 recruited participants, 29 participated in study 1 as self-identified drone pilots and drone hobbyists.
+The other 127 participants in study 2 are from a sophomore-level engineering design course in the Department of Mechanical Engineering.
+In this work, we specifically selected drone pilots and hobbyists for their experiential knowledge of drone performance and relevant domain knowledge.
+We anticipated that they might use this knowledge to augment their decisions.
+We selected engineering students as proxy participants for early-career engineers capable of understanding the design task and the goal of selecting optimal designs.
+All participants have the technical capabilities and engineering design knowledge to understand and perform the design tasks.
+It is a representative group to demonstrate the impact of different design modalities on design decision-making.

 Participation was voluntary, and the participants were compensated with a \$10 Amazon gift card.
 Participants recruited from the design course are also compensated with course credits.
-The 4 aerospace industry participants in study 3 were recruited from a major aerospace company.
+Participants were only allowed to participate in one of the two studies.
 The ethnicity, age, and gender of the participants did not affect the recruitment process.
 All participants were over the age of 18 when recruited.

 \begin{itemize} \item Among the 29 drone pilots and drone hobbyists participants in study 1, 11 identified as women, and 18 identified as men.
 Also, 7 drone hobbyist participants identified as White, 1 identified as Black or African American, 17 identified as Asian, 3 identified as other, and 1 preferred not to disclose their ethnicity.